magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 ## Reference

 - Variables are convert to memory address in assembly by compiler.
-Reference let compiler just substitute memory address as is (like a macro) using it's copy operator (`=()`), so it is different to `const void*` with creates a memory area to store a memory address (Can be `NULL`).
+Reference let compiler just substitute memory address as is (like a macro) using its copy operator (`=()`), so it is different to `const void*` with creates a memory area to store a memory address (Can be `NULL`).
 - Copy operator `=()` copies value of a variable.
 Send the actual parameters to a function implicitly calls copy operator.
 - Dereference operator (aka. indirection operator) `*()` get the value from a memory address.
 - Address-of operator `&()` obtain the memory address of a variable.
 Since directly send variable name to `=()` only get its stored values.

 ## Classes vs Structs, and Enums

-They are no different in low level, so a `class` can inherit a `struct` (Not recommand).
+They are no different in low level, so a `class` can inherit a `struct` (Not recommend).

-`sturct` is more suitable for store multiple variables, its variables are default have attribute `public`, therefore it's convient to express a data structure.
+`sturct` is more suitable for store multiple variables, its variables are default have attributed `public`, therefore it's convenient to express a data structure.
 While `class` is more suitable for express object, which has both member variables and methods.

 ### Struct Bit-fields